fjwright/REDUCE-IDE/README.md

 * Use lexical scoping, which might be a little faster.
 * **INCOMPATIBLE CHANGE:** The commands `reduce-forward-sexp` and `reduce-backward-sexp` no longer accept an argument and now skip any comments or white space, but **not terminators**, between point and the "balanced expression".
 * Add the command `reduce-kill-sexp` to kill one "balanced expression" either forwards or, with any argument, backwards, bound to `C-M-k`.
-* More robust font-lock support for comment statements.
 * Reliably disregard ! as an escape character at the end of a string, which would otherwise mask the end of the string.
 * Treat the escape character (!) as part of a word for motion commands.
-* Use Emacs parsing in preference to heuristics.
+* Use Emacs parsing in preference to heuristics to detect whether point is in a string or (% or /**/) comment.
-* The command `reduce-kill-procedure` now takes an argument.
+* The command `reduce-kill-procedure` now accepts an argument.
 * Operations based on procedures now support `matrixproc`, `listproc`, and procedure type declarations.
 They report a user error if they fail.
+* Syntax Highlighting:
+  * More robust highlighting of comment statements.
+  * There are now three strictly inclusive levels: “Symbolic” includes “Algebraic” includes “Basic”.
   * Highlight group delimiters the same as block delimiters.
-* Restructure font-lock levels to be strictly inclusive.
+  * Highlight named constants such as Catalan.
+  * Highlight symbolic-mode functions such as get and put as builtin functions.
+  * Highlight lambda arguments the same as procedure arguments.
-* Fix some font-lock errors.
+  * Fix some errors.
+Should be more robust and possibly slightly faster.